emacsmirror/gptel-aibo/README.md

 enough, you can use the quick command `gptel-aibo-summon` to invoke the LLM to generate appropriate content right at your cursor position.
 If the newly inserted content has direct implications for the next few lines, the LLM will adjust them accordingly.
+All these changes will be displayed using an in-place diff format.
 If you accept these inputs, the LLM can even predict what comes next.
 At any point, you can press Enter to accept suggestions or Esc to dismiss them.

 The term *aibo*, meaning partner, is currently ambiguous—it could refer to gptel’s partner, or the user’s.